smariee/smariee.github.io/essays/About_Me.md

 <br>
 I am 29 years old.
 Born and raised in the beautiful island of Oahu, Hawaii.
 <br>
-I am currently working towards a BBA in MIS and Marketing in Shidler College of Business at University of Hawaii.
+I am a Shidler Undergraduate currently working towards a BBA in MIS.
 <br>
 I am accompanied by a lovable pet dog named Scruffy, a happy cat named Chasey, and fostering 4 curious kittens: Rocky, Latte (Lala), Fluffy, and Tiny.
 <br>
-I enjoy talking walks with Scruffy and drinking milk tea.
-Watching Kdramas and Netflix are one of my favorite things to do on my free time.
+I enjoy talking walks with Scruffy, spiritual awakenings ✝, snacking on chocolates, & drinking milk tea.
+Watching Kdramas and Netflix are currently a few of my favorite things to do on my free time.
 <br>
 Gaining new knowledge about my major piques my curiousity and I hope it stays that way.
 <br>